-Molybdenum, potassium, and sodium are present in the groundwater in the vicinity of MW-1603 at concentrations below the concentrations reported within the BSFAP.
-Fluoride groundwater concentrations are more elevated than those within the BSFAP.
-Bromide concentrations in groundwater have been mostly below the method of detection.
-Where bromide has been detected (May 2017) it was 0.06 mg/L, or slightly above the <0.05 mg/L reported in BSFAP water in May 2017.
+Molybdenum, potassium, and sodium concentrations in groundwater from MW-1603 have consistently been lower than water from the BSFAP.
+As seen in Figure 4-6, molybdenum was last detected above the laboratory reporting limit in MW-1603 in September 2018.
+Recent variation in molybdenum concentrations, as shown in green, is due to variable MDLs achieved via laboratory analysis.
+Fluoride concentrations in groundwater from MW-1603 have consistently been higher than for water from the BSFAP.
+Bromide concentrations in groundwater from MW-1603 have been mostly below the limit of detection.
+Bromide was detected only once since the initial background monitoring events.
+When bromide was detected (May 2017) it was 0.06 mg/L, or slightly above the <0.05 mg/L reported for BSFAP water in May 2017.

-The comparison of pH between the BSFAP and MW-1603 is provided in Figure 4-9.
-This illustrates the significant difference in pH between the pond water and groundwater, between approximately three to five standard units.
-This is using the standard pH scale which is logarithmic and converts to a difference of 1,000 to 100,000 units on an arithmetic scale.
+A comparison of the pH of BSFAP water and groundwater from MW-1603 is provided on Figure 4-9.
+The figure illustrates the substantial difference in pH between the pond water and groundwater of approximately three to five standard units.
+This is using the standard (logarithmic) pH scale which converts to a factor of 1,000 to 100,000 difference in the hydrogen ion concentration between the BSFAP and MW-1603.